 - Must have possible long-term returns to AFS in terms of membership growth, publication sales, and other tangibles.

 - Must encourage reciprocity with AFS meetings (i.e., show willingness to consider a reciprocal contribution to AFS meetings.

-- Other criteria as deemed appropriate by the Executive Director and officers.
+- Will include other criteria as deemed appropriate by the Executive Director and officers.